vincent2v/photobooth/Installation-on-Debian.md

 ## Installation on Debian / Debian based distributions:
-The steps below were tested on "Raspbian Buster with desktop", but should work for all Debian and Debian based distributions.
+The steps below were tested on "Raspberry Pi OS (previously called Raspbian) with desktop" based on Debian Buster, but should work for all Debian and Debian based distributions.
 Photobooth can also be used on any other PC/Laptop running a supported OS.

 ### Update your system
 ```